Looking in the RearView

 It started with the mornings.

 No more waking up to chaos.
 No walking on emotional eggshells or bracing for the next blow, visible or not.
-Just sunlight through half-open blinds, a cup of coffee I made for no one but himself, and the living room door opened to a message— a quiet place where healing had room to breathe.
+Just sunlight through half-open blinds, a cup of coffee I made for no one but myself, and the living room door opened to a message— a quiet place where healing had room to breathe.

 I didn’t rush anymore.
 I prayed first.
 Not just for strength, but for patience.
 For wisdom.
 For softness.